Sumo Deadlift vs Conventional – Introduction

 But, despite all of these options, the biggest decision most people have to make is between sumo and conventional deadlifts.

-In this article, we’re going to compare the sumo deadlift vs. conventional deadlift so you can decide if one is better than the other for you.
+This article compares the sumo deadlift vs. conventional deadlift so you can decide if one is better than the other for you.

 To get the most from either type of deadlift, you need to do them correctly.